Melbourne paving · natural stone

 What is crazy paving?

-• More labour-intensive than standard rectangular paving
+• More labour than standard rectangular paving

 Where crazy paving works best